-I’ve just disembarked a European river cruise on a cruise line that cost around 1/3rd of most other river cruise lines, it was a very eventful cruise in lots of ways and a few very odd things did happen.
+I took a European river cruise on a cruise line that cost around 1/3rd of most other river cruise lines.
+It was a very eventful cruise in lots of ways and a few very odd things did happen.

 Some cost £1000 per night but I paid less than that for an entire week, including flights, cruising on the Danube with TUI staying in a superior balcony cabin.